living-atlases/generator-living-atlas/README.md

 ## Rerunning the generator

-You can rerun the generator with the option `--replay` to use all the previous responses and regenerate the inventories with some modification (if for instance you want to add a new service, or using a new version of this generator with improvements).
+You can rerun the generator with the option `yo living-atlas --replay` to reuse all the previous responses and regenerate the inventories with some modification (if for instance you want to add a new service, or using a new version of this generator with improvements).

 We recommend to override and set variables adding then to `quick-start-local-extras.yml` and `quick-start-spatial-local-extras.yml` without modify the generated `quick-start-inventory.yml` and `quick-start-spatial-inventory.yml`, so you can rerun the generator in the future without lost local changes.
 The `*-local-extras.sample` files will be updated with future versions of this generator, so you can compare from time to time these samples with your `*-local-extras.yml` files to add new vars, etc.